alex-s168/website/pages/compiler-pattern-matching.typ

   but also some target architectures have a bit test operation, that is more optimal.
 ]

-// TODO!
-DEBUG INFORMATION

 #section[
-  LLVM actually doesn't have many dedicated operations like a bit-test operation, and instead canonicalizes all bit-test patterns to ```c x & (1 << b) != 0```, and matches for that in passes that expect bit test operations.
+  This is not just the case for "low-level" things like bit tests, but also high level concepts, like a reduction over an array, or even the implementation of a whole algorithm.
+  For example LLVM, since recently, can detect implementations of CRC.
 ]

 #section[
-  This is not just the case for "low-level" things like bit tests, but also high level concepts, like a reduction over an array, or even the implementation of a whole algorithm.
-  For example LLVM, since recently, can detect implementations of CRC.
+  LLVM actually doesn't have many dedicated operations like a bit-test operation, and instead canonicalizes all bit-test patterns to ```c x & (1 << b) != 0```, and matches for that in passes that expect bit test operations.
 ]

 #section[